 But, before we continue, what exactly globalization and terrorism are?

-Giddens (1990) saw globalization as an intensification of worldwide social relations.
-Castells argue that globalization is global information capitalism.
+Giddens (1990) defined globalization as an intensification of worldwide social relations.
+Castells argued that globalization is global information capitalism.
 Harvey (1999) on the other hand saw it as a time-space compression.
-Almost same with Harvey, the writer see globalization as the reducing or even the disappear of national boundaries, where time and space became not really significant anymore, and the flow of information became faster and easier to share around the world.

 Webster’s Dictionary defines “terrorism” as the use of terror and violence to intimidate and subjugate, especially as a political weapon or policy, and as the intimidation and subjugation so produced.
 But the terrorist attack in United States that occurred on September 11th 2001 created a new public image of the terrorist.
 The new terrorist image is an updated version of the bomb throwing anarchist of the nineteenth century imagination.
 Terrorism was redefined as carried out by “sub-national groups or clandestine agents”.
 The possibility of state terrorism made another description about “state-sponsored terrorism” by US State Department (Held 2004, 62; Sterba 2003, 11).
 Media in the United States excessively refrain from describing attacks by official military forces as terrorist, even if their targets are indiscriminate or civilian.
 The media also regularly describe attacks by irregular or guerrilla forces as terrorist, even if the attacks are aimed at military targets.